 More exciting things are happening during this season!
 During Halloween, which is probably one of the biggest celebrations, it’s time to dress up in scary self-made or rented costumes.
 Carve pumpkins with your friends and decorate the house.
 During trick-or-treating, children go door to door in search of candy and swag.

-Rumor has it that there is a haunted house hidden somewhere in the neighborhood.
-Do you dare to check it out?
+Supposedly, there is a haunted house hidden somewhere in the neighborhood.
+Dare you to check it out?
 You may or may not come across ghosts hiding in specific rooms that need to be unlocked.
 Will you be able to unlock the doors?

 Falling in love with fall